chrisschuette/NanoStructures/README.md

 Documentation
 -------------
-The [documentation](http://chrisschuette.github.io/NanoStructures/) can be found here http://chrisschuette.github.io/NanoStructures.
+The [documentation](http://chrisschuette.github.io/NanoStructures/documentation) can be found [here](http://chrisschuette.github.io/NanoStructures/documentation).
 Although the relevant section of the source code (essentially the NRG and DMFT class) are quite well documented, it is very hard for a reader not familiar with the NRG or DMFT to understand the source code.
 Consultation of the following references is therefore strongly advised

 References
 ----------